 Leadership Baltimore County (LBC) was incorporated in 1983 to make Baltimore County a better place to live and work.
 The organization was first developed as a program of the Baltimore County Chamber of Commerce, an organization which LBC has worked closely with throughout its entire history.
 Several of its founders remained active through much of the early years and beyond, with special commendation to Elayne Hettlemen, the founding executive director who drove the organization for 30 years, and Mike Chesser and Robert Olsen who served on the founding board and remained active for many years.

-New in 2016, participants engage in a 360-degree leadership assessment, and with an executive coaching debriefing session, learn how to capitalize on their strengths and practice building “future strengths” with peers in a safe environment.
+Since 2016, participants have engaged in a 360-degree leadership assessment, and with an executive coaching debriefing session, learn how to capitalize on their strengths and practice building “future strengths” with peers in a safe environment.
 This not only enhances their value to their employer, and opens career advancement opportunities, but it enhances leadership effectiveness in our community.

 From networking events and immersive educational summits, to civic engagement, our leaders are equipped to innovate positive solutions in our community.
 Our members address challenges head-on and actively work to improve areas such as public safety, health and social services in the Baltimore County community and region.